 Another great feature, still not found in every top-rated VPN is the 24/7 live chat.
 We’ve tested it, and every time Surfshark’s support guys were helpful and polite.
-Those users who have switched from the ticketing system to live chat might never want to get back.
-Therefore this provider has an advantage over those competitors that are still reluctant to invest in their users.
+Therefore this provider has an advantage over those competitors that are still reluctant to invest in their customer support.

-Streaming and torrenting options are also great.
-Surfshark even delivers good enough speeds to watch Ultra HD (4K) in some occasions while maintaining the top-level encryption.
-P2P connections are not being throttled.
-Therefore file sharing can be fast and easy.
+Streaming and torrenting are also great with Surfshark.
+This VPN even delivers good enough speeds to watch Ultra HD (4K) on some occasions while maintaining the top-level encryption.
+P2P connections aren’t being throttled, so file sharing is fast and easy.